Falling into Vanlife was never meant to happen to me. It was a wild journey that I somehow stumbled into at the peak of the pandemic in 2020.

 I didn’t share a lot of my issues with the van on social media, opting for the positive side of showcasing a ‘dreamy’ lifestyle that I was lucky enough to live.
 But, the reality was that the van and I had more troubles than fun.

 When I purchased Atlas, everything was in working order.
-The previous owners had no issues with it, and from the buyer’s point of view, it was an excellent purchase.
-I traded my car (my green Mazda 3, Gertie) and paid the exact same price I got for that for the van.
+The previous owners had no issues with it, and from the buyer’s point of view.
+It was an excellent purchase.
+I traded my car (my green Mazda 3, Gertie).
+Then, I paid the exact same price I got for that for the van.

 It was a match made in heaven, and I thought the stars were aligning for me.

 But then the air conditioner broke.
 And the ignition switch stopped working.
 And the sliding door broke.
 And I had an oil leak.
 And the air conditioner broke again.
 And then the ignition switch broke again.
 And the oil leak got bigger.
-And then something major happened and the van decided to stall every time the revs were too low which made it unroadworthy and too dangerous to drive.
+And then something major happened.
+The van decided to stall every time the revs were too low which made it unroadworthy and too dangerous to drive.

 And this is only the short list of problems!